 if you have ever had an allergic reaction to clonidine.

-FDA pregnancy category C. It is not known whether Catapres is harmful to an unborn baby.
+It is not known whether Catapres-TTS will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 Clonidine can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Catapres-TTS is not approved for use by anyone younger than 18 years.

 Use Catapres-TTS exactly as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.